 In 1974, the Los Angeles Times reported that Pellissier Village, "where almost everyone has at least one horse," was expected to become the first equestrian district in Los Angeles County.
-Creation of the district required signatures from at least 75 percent of the property owners in this 180-home tract sandwiched between the Pomona and San Gabriel River Freeways.
-The surrounding freeways a nearby industrial park provided the required buffer zone between the village and those who do not own horses.
-Pellissier Village officially became an equestrian district in 1976, which "allows for more flexibility than would otherwise be allowed in residential zones regarding keeping of animals such as horses, sheep, cattle, and goats as pets for the residents of the properties."
+That distinction ultimately went to the Rancho Potrero De Felipe Lugo Equestrian District in the nearby unincorporated community of South El Monte with its establishment on January 1, 1927 (Ordinance 11297).
+The LA County Planning Commission then established the Pellissier Village Equestrian District, also originally referred to as the Workman Mill Equestrian District, on July 27, 1976 (Ordinance 11384).90 Creation of the district required signatures from at least 75 percent of the property owners in this 180-home tract sandwiched between the Pomona and San Gabriel River Freeways.
+The surrounding freeways a nearby industrial park provided the required buffer zone between the village and those who do not own horses.91 Pellissier Village officially became an equestrian district in 1976, which "allows for more flexibility than would otherwise be allowed

-Schultheis, Herman.
+89 Schultheis, Herman.
 C. 1938.
 Horse show at the Kellogg Institute of Animal Husbandry.
 Photograph.
 Los Angeles Photographers Photo Collection; Los Angeles Public Library.
 Accessed December 2024.
-Available at: https://calisphere.org/item/2d2d9973418b4ff3d3591539995627f4/
+Available at: https://calisphere.org/item/2d2d9973418b4ff3d3591539995627f4/ in residential zones regarding keeping of animals such as horses, sheep, cattle, and goats as pets for the residents of the properties."92